JaimeGoB/Dice-App/README.md

 # Rolling Dice Application
-This application will roll two dice randomly.
+This application will roll two dice randomly when the button is clicked.